 - Bulgarian Split Squat:

 The Bulgarian Split Squat will help you gain enormous strength in your legs.
 You can perform this exercise following these steps carefully:

 Squats are great for your back, buttocks and your quads.
-Squats can help you greatly improve the strength of your thighs.
+The squats can help you greatly improve the strength of your thighs.
 You can perform this exercise following these steps carefully:

 Dumbbell Step Ups are great for your calves and will help you tone and increase their strength.
 You can perform this exercise following these steps carefully:

-Step #2: Hold a dumbbell in each of your hands and step onto the bench with any one of your leg.
+- Hold a dumbbell in each of your hands and step onto the bench with any one of your legs.

-So the next time you think about skipping a leg day, think about how much it’s going to hurt your overall symmetry of your body.
+So the next time you think about skipping a leg day, think about how much it’s going to hurt the overall symmetry of your body.